Healthy Nurse, Healthy Nation™ Blog - Workouts For Everyone!

 “I don’t have the time and I work odd hours.”

 If you’re a nurse, you’re probably short on time and managing a crazy schedule.
 If you’re truly crunched for time, you don’t want to lose precious minutes commuting to a gym, looking for parking, or signing up for a class in advance.
 The good news: A variety of exercise programs are available any time you want right from your own fingertips (provided you have Internet access).
 Even better, you can find workouts that fit the amount of time you have and the equipment you have on hand (even if it’s none!).
-Try ACE’s Total-Body Workout for Beginners or a routine from ACE’s YouTube Channel
+Try ACE’s Total-Body Workout for Beginners or a routine from ACE’s YouTube Channel.

 “I’m exhausted.”

 If you work night shifts or are just plain tired, the last thing you probably want to do is work out.
-Before starting an exercise program,
+Before starting an exercise program, see your health care provider to make sure you don’t have sleep apnea.

 “It may seem counter-intuitive, but if you’re dealing with general tiredness, exercise can actually make you feel more alert,” Jo says.
 “Becoming more aerobically fit fights fatigue because it enhances your ability to take in and use oxygen.
 Shuttling more of that oxygen to your brain means you’ll actually feel more alert.”